CasianovDenis/GameShop/README.md

 - In this application is connected Braintree payment gateway , when buy game.

--In this project is connected SMTP protocol for send order when guest buy game.
+- In this project is connected SMTP protocol for send order when guest buy game.

 - Entity framework is using for work with database data PostgresSQL.